 - Pain and suffering

-Contact McGowan, Hood & Felder, LLC if you were harmed by a defective e-cig or JUUL product
+Contact McGowan, Hood, Felder & Phillips, LLC if you were harmed by a defective e-cig or JUUL product

-McGowan, Hood & Felder, LLC handles complex product liability claims on behalf of the catastrophically injured.
+McGowan, Hood, Felder & Phillips, LLC handles complex product liability claims on behalf of the catastrophically injured.
 If you or a loved one used JUUL or another electronic nicotine delivery system and developed a life-altering injury or sustained serious injuries, we are ready to fight for you.
 Please call 864-651-9295 or fill out our contact form for a free consultation at one of our offices throughout South Carolina.